 Congratulations on your interest in running for an ISEA leadership position.
 Becoming involved at this level of association work is challenging, but quite rewarding.
 You will have the opportunity to positively impact the lives of your fellow members.

 There are three ways a person may be elected to serve on the ISEA Executive Board of Directors: through a Statewide Elected Position, as a Constituency State Executive Board Member, and as a UniServ Unit State Executive Board member.
 Scroll through this page to see the open positions in each category.

-There are four statewide elected positions on the ISEA Executive Board: president, vice president, and two NEA directors.
+There are five statewide elected positions on the ISEA Executive Board: president, vice president, treasurer and two NEA directors.
 These positions are elected by delegates at the annual Delegate Assembly.
 Any active ISEA member is eligible to seek nomination to the positions of president, vice president, or NEA director.
 Active members include persons enrolled on a current year basis as a professional member, educational support member, graduate assistant member, education student member, substitute member, or retired member.

 Nomination papers for statewide elected positions may be obtained by clicking here or by contacting the ISEA executive director, 777 3rd Street, Des Moines, IA 50309.
 Completed nomination papers shall be filed in a sealed envelope with the ISEA executive director no later than the first day of the second month preceding the month the Delegate Assembly is scheduled at which the election is to be held (generally, February 1 deadline).